neudesic/documentation-solution-centers/process/interviews/interview-values-developer.md

 Listen for details of a project or challenge where the candidate showed competence and initiative, even if they weren&#39;t ultimately successful.
 A great answer will include specifics of a quantifiable outcome or result from a successful experience or valuable insights and strategy improvements from a meaningful failure.

-**What to look for in an answer:**
+>**What to look for in an answer:**
+>

-  - Industry-specific problem-solving skills
+>  - Industry-specific problem-solving skills
-  - Creativity and initiative
+>  - Creativity and initiative
-  - Self-awareness and an accurate appraisal of business value
+>  - Self-awareness and an accurate appraisal of business value

 ***
 ### TEAMING